samrat-nath/samrat-nath.github.io/_pages/cv.md

   - Supervisor: [Dr. Jingxian Wu](https://wuj.hosted.uark.edu/){:target="_blank"}
   - Performed research with focus on Optimization, Statistical Signal Processing, Machine Learning, and Wireless Communication with simulations performed in MATLAB & Python.
-  - Published 2 journals and 4 conference papers so far.<br>
+  - Published 4 journals and 5 conference papers.<br>
   - Assisted in grading of udergraduate courses such as Systems and Signals, Probability and Stochastic Process, Communication Theory.
   - Instructed 50 students on average each year in MATLAB.
 - **Walmart, Bentonville, Arkansas, USA (Jun 2019 – Aug 2019)**<br>